christoph-dt/prometheus-demo/readme.md

 ### Create NGINX ConfigMap

 Before deploying the NGINX server we will need to provide a configuration to expose the metrics from the server.
-The configuration needs to be stored at '/etc/nginx/conf.d/nginx.conf' within the pod.
+The configuration needs to be stored at '/etc/nginx/conf.d/nginx.conf' within the nginx pod.

 ```
 server {